-In June of 2002 I moved into apartment 1 at 11 Highland Terrace.
-It was a sunny day and the move, with the exception of one roll over accident on route 3, went off without a hitch.
+In June of 2002 I moved into Housing appartment 1 at 11 Highland Terrace.
+It was a sunny day and the move, with the exception of one roll over accident on route 3, which involved an accident attorney.
 It seemed like such a huge place.
 Especially since I barely had any furniture!
 Who remembers getting pizza and eating it sitting on the floor?
 Raise your hands!

 Since Peter and I wouldn’t be married for another five months my first roommate was my good friend Bethany.
 Between the two of us, and some generous family members, we were able to find some things to sit and sleep on and we slowly furnished the place.

 Bethany moved out and Peter moved in that fall.
 The apartment treated us very well over the past five years.
 We started out with a bedroom and an office/sewing room along with the kitchen and living room.
 Once Catherine joined us we sacrificed the office for a nursery.
 Even with our family addition we haven’t felt cramped.
 At the end we ended up adding a new room to the house, which became the new office, we were able to get amazing Office Furniture in Sydney, now the space looks clean but very sophisticated.